 This includes enforcement of HTTPS/SSL encryption, access control and auditing.
 There are low code solutions that allow client builders to expose data inadvertently.
-For example when application solution provider or online form builders do not easily understand the security model.
+For example, when application solution provider or online form builders do not easily understand the security model.
 When choosing a product check the low code platform has a UI that informs builders their data is collected and kept in the state as intended.
-For example, having a building UI that clearly defines authorised levels of data access.
+For example, having a building UI that clearly defines authorized levels of data access.
 Alternatively, ask the supplier to carry out audits covering data protection.

 The security concerns for low-code no-code apps that need to be considered by every enterprise.